cloudsigma/cloudsigma-docs/backup_schedulers.rst

 Backup Schedulers
 =================

-Backup schedules are a set of rules to automate the creation and deletion of remote snapshots.
-It is possible to configure a backup scheduler to periodically create remote snapshots, e.g. daily, weekly, or monthly.
+Backup schedulers are a set of rules to automate the creation and deletion of remote snapshots.
+It is possible to configure a backup scheduler to periodically create remote snapshots , e.g. daily, weekly or monthly.
 Also, it is possible to configure the retention policy to automate the deletion of the remote snapshots created by the scheduler.